David Eaton (composer)

 David Eaton (born July 2, 1949, in Cleveland, Ohio) is an American composer and conductor who has been the music director of the New York City Symphony since 1985.
-He has also been an active composer and arranger, with 103 original compositions and over 900 arrangements and original songs to his credit.
+He has also been an active composer and arranger, with 105 original compositions and over 900 arrangements and original songs to his credit.
 He has appeared as a guest conductor with orchestras in Asia, Canada, Israel, Europe, Central and South America, Russia, Ukraine and the United States.
 His compositions and arrangements have been performed at Carnegie Hall, Lincoln Center for the Performing Arts, the United Nations and by orchestras in the United States, Asia, Israel, South America and Europe.
 He also served at the conductor of the historic Goldman Band from 1998 to 2000 conducting the ensemble in concerts throughout the New York metropolitan area including performances at Lincoln Center for the Performing Arts.
 From 2018 to 2024 we was the principal conductor of the Hyo Jeong Youth Orchestra in South Korea.
 In 2022 he self-published his first book, What Music Tells Me: Beauty, Truth and Goodness and Our Cultural Inheritance.

 Early musical experience

 He studied formally at the Cleveland Music School Settlement, Ohio State University, and at the Tanglewood Institute.
 He has attended conducting master classes with Seiji Ozawa, Roger Norrington, Gustav Meier, Zubin Mehta and Gunther Herbig.
 He composed his first symphony while a freshman at Ohio State University and has been an active composer and arranger for over five decades.
 During his time as a student he performed, composed and produced professionally in the northern Ohio area.
-In 1974 he became a member of the Unification Church and has worked in the performing arts department in the church since 1976.
-This provided him extensive performing opportunities in New York, Los Angeles, Boston, and internationally.
-In 1976 he became a member of the New York City Symphony and has since been an active freelance arranger, conductor and recording producer in New York City and South Korea.
+In 1974 he became a member of the Unification Church and has worked in the performing arts department in the church since 1976, providing him extensive performing opportunities in New York, Los Angeles, Boston, and internationally.
+In 1976 he became a member of the New York City Symphony.